The Counterintuitive Advice to Jumpstarting a Career as a Successful Life Coach

 With a growth mindset, perfection doesn’t exist.
 Progress, not perfection, is the goal.

 Successful people don’t wait until they become successful to start creating success.
+They become successful by taking action.

 “But how can I teach others to become successful if I don’t know how myself?”